stigcq/node-type-chat/readme.md

 4. When a client writes a message (in shell) the client itself sends the message to available peers

-5. When a new client connects to demohub, the demohub pushes the client to the existing clients (this can be discussed, it could be new client who instead presents itself to existing ones)
+5. When a new client connects to demohub, the demohub contact existing clients to make them refresh peer list

+## Next up

+Well the demohub should be integrated so that every client has the hub functionality, so that one client can checkin with another client and pull a list of peers from this client.
+So when starting a client one is polled for IP:port of an existing client, which then is entry point of new client.